Database Schema Migrations for Offline-First Web Applications

 Frequently Asked Questions

-How do I handle schema migrations when the user is completely offline?
 IndexedDB migrations execute entirely client-side and do not require network connectivity.
 The onupgradeneeded event triggers locally when the app requests a higher version number, ensuring offline-first state persistence remains intact regardless of network status.
+Only data backfills that pull fresh records from a server need connectivity; pure structural changes do not.

-Should I use a wrapper library for complex migrations?
-Wrapper libraries like idb or Dexie provide promise-based abstractions that simplify transaction management and cursor handling. idb in particular exposes tx.done as a promise that resolves on transaction completion, eliminating the need for manual oncomplete/onerror wiring.
-Evaluate your team’s familiarity with async patterns before introducing additional dependencies.
+Promise-based wrappers such as the idb library or Dexie simplify transaction management and cursor handling.
+The idb library in particular exposes a transaction-done promise that resolves on completion, eliminating manual oncomplete/onerror wiring.
+Evaluate your team’s familiarity with async patterns before introducing additional dependencies; the raw API shown here has no third-party footprint.